-• Recommendations for addressing graduate employability are as follows.
+Recommendations for addressing graduate employability are as follows:

 Strategies Proposed measures 1.
-Improving low i.
-Career counselling and handholding initiatives specifically for graduates job-skill relevancy who are unable to secure a job ii.
+Improving low job-skill relevancy Career counselling and handholding initiatives specifically for graduates who are unable to secure a job ii.
 A unified database to allow job seekers to identify suitable initiatives iii.
 Apprenticeship programmes targeting hard-to-fill critical positions iv.
-A skill monitoring committee and an implementing unit for skill and reskilling initiatives v.
-Support for industry players who provide vocational courses in initial foundation, scaling up to serve target groups, and improve accreditation of the courses 2.
-Preparing a i.
-Building an ecosystem for more holistic skills learning and development future-ready workforce ii.
-Partnership with companies and external industry partners to narrow the gap on technical knowledge and skills iii.
-Industry associations and companies to offer and contribute in industry advisory panels (IAP) for feedback on most-beneficial modules to IHLs iv.
-Creating open synergistic platforms and avenues for companies to access IHL's target pool of talents; allow more partnerships; shared labs and equipment collaboration; and industry-initiated research projects 3.
-Improving the roles of university i.
-A career services centre in universities/colleges with satellite offices in each faculty ii.
-Improving the functionality of university career services websites, with job portals, internship and apprentice placements iii.
-Regular graduate development programmes iv.
-A career services centre to identify the skills gap by working closely with employers.
-4. Talent attraction i.
-Studies looking into living wage and workers' productivities in Penang and retention ii.
-A consultative committee to facilitate the needs and talent demand outlook for industries in Penang iii.
-Advancements in the creation and expansion of higher-value jobs in Penang
+A skill monitoring committee and an implementing unit for skill and re-skilling initiatives v.
+Support for industry players who provide vocational courses in initial foundation, scale up to serve target groups and improve accreditation of the courses

-5. Improving the institutional roles
+2. Preparing a future-ready 1 Building an ecosystem for more holistic skills learning and development workforce 1 Partnership with companies and external industry partners to narrow the gap on technical knowledge and skills Industry associations and companies to offer and contribute in industry advisory panels (IAP) for feedback on most- beneficial modules to IHLs Creating open synergistic platforms and avenues for companies to access IHL's target pool of talent; to allow more partnerships; for shared labs and equipment collaboration; and for industry-initiated research projects 3.
+Improving the roles of university 1 A career services centre in universities/colleges with satellite offices in each faculty Improving the functionality of university career services websites, with job portals, internship and apprentice placements iii.
+Regular graduate development programmes 1 A career services centre to identify the skills gap by working closely with employers 4.
+Talent attraction and retention 1 Studies looking into living wage and workers' productivities in Penang 1 A consultative committee to facilitate the needs and talent demand outlook for industries in Penang 1 Advancements in the creation and expansion of higher-value jobs in Penang

-- i.
-Continued stakeholders' engagement with companies for infrastructure provision and talent support - ii.
+1 5.
+Improving the i.
+Continued stakeholders' engagement with companies for institutional roles infrastructure provision and talent support ii.
 Special establishment support should be offered to local industries with centres of excellence.
-This includes facilitation for premise space and handholding for necessary approval process; and distinctive accreditation in exchange for critical skills that are hard to be fulfilled by the university. - iii.
-Periodic review and follow-up on ongoing initiatives - iv.
-Increasing university-industry collaboration in curriculum content design, teaching & learning process and career advisory - v.
-Lecturers' teaching methods to be periodically assessed by students, graduates, peers and industries. - vi.
+This includes facilitation for premise space and handholding for necessary approval process; and distinctive accreditation in exchange for critical skills that are hard to be fulfilled by the university. iii.
+Periodic review and follow-up on ongoing initiatives iv.
+Increasing university-industry collaboration in curriculum content design, teaching & learning process and career advisory v.
+Lecturers' teaching methods to be periodically assessed by students, graduates, peers and industries. vi.
 More innovative teaching approaches that focus on student-centred learning